Using the Redirection Tool¶

 Configuring 404 Settings¶

-You can determine how long 404 URLs are retained between requests, as well as the maximum number of 404 URLs stored in your database, and the interval between 404 URL checks.
+You can determine how long 404 URLs are retained between requests, the maximum number of 404 URLs stored in your database, and the interval between 404 URL checks.

 To do so, open the Control Panel and go to System Settings (or Instance Settings) → Pages → Redirection, under Virtual Instance Scope.

-By default, the 404 URL Maximum Age is set to 30 days, while the Maximum Number of 404 URLs is set to 1000 entries, and the system checks for 404 URLs every 24 hours.
+By default, the 404 URL Maximum Age is set to 30 days, the Maximum Number of 404 URLs is set to 1000 entries, and the system checks for 404 URLs every 24 hours.